UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 - Add Metta's BGMs to the game

+- Add item unlock infrastructure
+- Create "UNLOCKED" popup UI widget when the game is won
 - plan what items should be unlocked at the start of the game
     --> rotate items should start locked
     --> destructive-archetype should probably start locked too?

-- Add item unlock infrastructure
-- Create "UNLOCKED" popup UI widget when the game is won
+- IMPORTANT: PLAN AN API FOR UNLOCKING ITEMS!!!
-- Make complex items locked at the start of the game
+- (Complex items should be locked for the demo too!
+Ideally we should use the same API for this)

 - (SPIKE?)
 Make a few more `Rotate/Unlock` items that scale: